Updated: August 2020

 - completion of a getting to know you questionnaire and fact find, and an application form for a product or service

-- telephone conversations with us which are recorded
+- telephone conversations and video calls with us, the voice element of which are recorded

 - emails or letters you send to us